 2.4.3.
 No outdated cornerstones with Yoast SEO

-If you’re on Yoast SEO premium, keeping track of them is even easier.
-The Stale cornerstone content filter only shows your cornerstone articles which haven’t been updated in the last 6 months.
+If you’re on Yoast SEO Premium, keeping track of them is even easier.
+The Stale cornerstone content filter only shows your cornerstone articles that haven’t been updated in the last six months.
 You’ll find this filter in your post overview.
 If it doesn’t show any posts you’re good, and if there are one or more posts in it, make sure you check and update them!

 2.4.4.
 Keyword cannibalization

 Keyword cannibalization means you’re eating away your own rankings by creating too many articles for the same or similar keywords.
-If you have a dozen articles on the same topic, search engines don’t know which one of those they should rank highest.
+For example, if you have a dozen articles on the same topic, search engines don’t know which one they should rank highest.
 As a result, you’ll be competing with your own articles for a high position in the search engines.

-If you publish frequently, as we do at Yoast, you’re bound to run into keyword cannibalization issues someday.
+If you frequently publish, as we do at Yoast, you’re bound to run into keyword cannibalization issues someday.
 That’s why we’ve created a framework on how to deal with keyword cannibalism.
 In short, you’ll have to: